How to make chamoy fast and easy

 • Mangonadas.
 Chamoy is also the best in mangonadas (a mango slushie) or with lemon, mango, and strawberry paletas or chips.

-• Micheladas or margaritas.
-You can use this chamoy sauce to prepare the rim of a glass for a margarita or michelada.
-Place an upside-down glass in a bowl of sauce, carefully turn it over, sprinkle with Tajin or your favorite chili powder, and serve.
+• Cheladas or margaritas.
+To prepare the rim of a glass for a margarita or michelada, you can use this chamoy sauce.
+Simply place an upside-down glass in a sauce bowl, carefully turn it over, sprinkle with Tajin or your favorite chili powder, and serve.

 • Raspados (shaved ice), chamoyada, paletas (perfect over hibiscus flower- jamaica ones), drizzled over a sorbet.

-In sushi.
-In Mexico City, a famous sushi place adds Chamoy to their steamed rice and uses it to finish some of their most renowned sushi rolls.
+• Sushi.
+In Mexico City, a famous sushi place, Chamoy is added to their steamed rice and used to finish some of their most renowned sushi rolls.
+You have to believe me that chamoy is a very popular Mexican condiment,

 How to make chamoy at home?